 I hope you love this bowl as much as I do! xx

-- 1 large handful of baby spinach, baby kale or spring mix (I like to roughly chop mine)
+1 large handful of baby spinach, baby kale or spring mix

-- Step 1 In a bowl, assemble the greens, baked sweet potato, chopped cucumber, tomato, bell pepper, basil and avocado.
+- In a bowl, assemble the greens, baked sweet potato, chopped cucumber, tomato, bell pepper, basil and avocado.
 Top with sauerkraut, lemon juice, olive oil, salt and pepper.

-- Step 2 If you’re making this lunch for takeaway, serve the avocado the day of and sprinkle it with some lemon juice so it stays fresh.
+- If you’re making this lunch for takeaway, serve the avocado the day of and sprinkle it with some lemon juice so it stays fresh.